hudson4351/DMDashboard-Release/README.md

 **Note:** When reporting a bug, please mention your Windows version and if you saw any specific error messages (screenshots are always helpful!).

+**Data Backups:** Since your data is stored in local .db files, always make a copy of your database before updating to a new version to ensure your data is safe.

 ---

 ## License & Security